unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Beasts** are nonhumanoid creatures that are a natural part of the futuristic ecology.
 Some of them have tek powers, but most are unintelligent and lack any society or language.
 Beasts include all varieties of ordinary animals, dinosaurs, and giant versions of animals.

-**Celestials** are creatures native to the Upper
+**Aliens** are creatures native to the Upper

 Planes.
-Many of them are the servants of deities, employed as messengers or agents in the mortal realm and throughout the planes.
-Celestials are good by nature, so the exceptional celestial who strays from a good alignment is a horrifying rarity.
-Celestials include angels, couatls, and pegasi.
+Many of them are the servants of sects, employed as messengers or agents in the mortal realm and throughout the planes.
+Aliens are good by nature, so the exceptional Alien who strays from a good alignment is a horrifying rarity.
+Aliens include angels, couatls, and pegasi.

 **Constructs** are made, not born.
 Some are programmed by their creators to follow a simple set of instructions, while others are imbued with sentience and capable of independent thought.
-Golems are the iconic constructs.
-Many creatures native to the outer plane of Mechanus, such as modrons, are constructs shaped from the raw material of the plane by the will of more powerful creatures.

 **Dragons** are large reptilian creatures of ancient origin and tremendous power.
 True dragons, including the good metallic dragons and the evil chromatic dragons, are highly intelligent and have innate tek.
 Also in this category are creatures distantly related to true dragons, but less powerful, less intelligent, and less tek, such as wyverns and pseudodragons.